 Air Quality Trends

 Maine DEP staff analyzes data gathered at our various monitoring sites.
 There are many different things one can learn when analyzing data.
 One important part of air pollution data analyses is information about trends.
-DEP staff are interested in various trends such as:
+Maine DEP staff are interested in various trends such as:

-• daily -- ozone levels are higher during the afternoon and evening while particle pollution levels tend to be higher morning and evening.
+• Daily â€“ Ozone levels are higher during the afternoon and evening.
+Normally, particle pollution levels tend to be higher in the morning and evening but higher levels due to wildfire smoke can occur at any hour of the day.

-• annual -- ozone can reach levels of concern from late March through the end of September while particle pollution can reach levels of concern during the summer and winter months.
+• Annual â€“ Ozone can reach levels of concern from late March through mid-October while particle pollution can reach levels of concern during the summer and winter months.

-• historical -- pollution levels have been dropping from what they were 25 years ago.
+• Historical â€“ Pollution levels have been dropping from what they were 25 years ago.

 Design Value